seinecle/codapps/docs/generated-html/subdir/classes-and-methods_temp_html.md

 ----
 <1> create a Float variable that will contain the price with VAT
 <2> assign the value `priceWithoutVAT * 1.20` to it
+//ST: !
-<3> return it."Return" means that the method is finished and gives back a result, here: a Float variable which is the price with VAT.
+<3> "Return" means that the method is finished and gives back a result, here: a Float variable which is the price with VAT.
 <4> Don't forget the closing curly brace `}` when finishing the definition of a method.

 //ST: !